Rotator Cuff Surgery

 - Difficulty moving the shoulder

 Treatment for rotator cuff tears depends on several factors, including the patient’s age and the severity of the tear.
-Remember, that the this orthopedic injury can be partially torn or completely torn.
+Remember, that this orthopedic injury can be partially torn or completely torn.

 The most common treatments for torn rotator cuffs include: